 - Don’t know how to use the system to do what they must do, causing stress and frustration

 - Don’t know where to start or how to use different features that are available, leaving them confused

 - Look at boring or unappealing presentations of product and services

 - Feel forced to engage with features that are irrelevant to what they are trying to accomplish, making the whole process inefficient

 - Spend too much time and effort trying to do something

-- Are not allowed to do things in the most logical way for them, forcing them to do it in the way designers have decided things should work
+- Can’t do things in the most logical way for them, forcing them to do it in the way designers have decided things should work

 - Feel treated in a condescending or disrespectful manner

-The key to a good user experience is finding the space in which what users want to do matches what we want them to do.
-This is not an easy task.
-Why?
-The culprit is more often than not the lack of a deep understanding of the users.
+More often than not, the problem is the lack of a deep understanding of the users.
 Creators of products and services know their creations in and out, but they are not the users, and can’t see it from their perspective until they do user research.

-The fact is that being too close to the design of product and services will narrow your vision and make you victim of confirmation bias.
+In other words, being too close to the design of products and services will narrow your vision.
+It will make you a victim of confirmation bias.
 You will see what you already know.
-You will expect only certain types of interactions with your products/services, and ignore any potential deviations that can cause a bad user experience.
+You will expect only certain types of interactions with your products/services and ignore any potential deviations that can cause a bad experience.